Ewing's sarcoma of the bone

 Pain is the most common symptom of bone cancer.
 However, symptoms may vary depending on the position of the cancer in the body and its size.
 There may be some swelling in the affected area and it may become tender to touch.

-The symptoms described above can be caused by many things other than cancer.
+These symptoms can be caused by many things other than cancer.
 However, any persistent bone pain should be checked by your doctor, especially if it occurs at night.

 How Ewing's sarcoma is diagnosed